-How Authoritarian Parenting Creates an Insecure Attachment Style
+How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 How we’re raised, especially our earliest experiences with primary attachment figures, sets the stage for everything that follows.